i-score/OSSIA/README.md

 The base repository for the OSSIA project.
 Contains initialization and build scripts.

 For now, there is a build script that works for Unix OSes.
-Every command are detailed when called with --help.
+Every command are detailed when called with `--help`.

 Setup
 =====